 ABOUT LJ ROSS

-LJ Ross is an international bestselling author, whose books have sold over 8 million copies worldwide.
+LJ Ross is an internationally bestselling author, whose books have sold ten million copies worldwide.

 Her debut, Holy Island, was released in 2015 and became an instant, international bestseller.
 Since then, more than twenty of her novels have gone on to take the coveted #1 spot, some even before general release and whilst only available to ‘pre-order’.
 The Bookseller magazine has reported on Louise having topped the ‘Most Read’ and ‘Most Sold’ fiction charts, and she has garnered an army of loyal fans who love her atmospheric and addictive storytelling.